will-wright-eng/insight_data_eng/README.md

 ## Future Work
 ### Need
-- add elements to spark process for increased depth of anaysis in dashboard
+- ~add elements to spark process for increased depth of anaysis in dashboard~
 - segment out records by target url and it's persistence between months
+- create OOP-class structure that abstracts WET file _access and download_ from the _analysis_ of the text

 ### Want
 - bash script of environmental vars w/ AWS CLI call for master DNS